unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 Yes you increase the resource values for jobs that are still queued, but even then you are constrained by the limits of the particular queue that you are submitting to.
 This means that if your job is in the 12 hour queue you cannot request a walltime of more than 12 hours.
-Once it has been assigned to a node the intricacies of the scheduling policy means that it becomes impossible for anyone including the administrator to make any further changes
+Once it has been assigned to a node the intricacies of the scheduling policy means that it becomes impossible for anyone including the administrator to make any further changes.

 #### Where does Standard Output (STDOUT) go when a job is run?
 By default Standard Output is redirected to storage on the node and then transferred when the job is completed.
 If you are generating data you